-Married heterosexual couples can access all of the surrogacy programs we offer – Colombia, Ukraine, Greece, Georgia and Russia.
-In all of those jurisdictions, you will obtain a birth certificate with both of your names on it as parents of the child.
+Married heterosexual couples can access all of our surrogacy programs – Argentina, Colombia, Ukraine, Greece, Georgia and Mexico.
+In all of those jurisdictions, you will obtain a birth certificate with both of your names as parents of the child.

 There is no requirement to have been married for a certain period of time.
-If you are not legally married then you cannot access Ukraine as a de-facto (common law) couple.
-Previous clients in this situation have undertaken a civil registry marriage service in order to access the Ukraine program.
-In Ukraine, Georgia, Russia and Greece you will need to present a varying degree of evidence to show that you are unable to carry children or conceive yourselves.
+You cannot access Ukraine as a de facto (common law) couple if you are not legally married.
+Previous clients in this situation have undertaken a civil registry marriage service to access the Ukraine program.
+In Ukraine, Georgia and Greece, you will need to present a varying degree of evidence to show that you are unable to carry children or conceive yourselves.
 Ukraine has the most stringent requirements in this regard.

 In Colombia, each man of a gay couple can enter an agreement with a separate surrogate mum, but the two men can share the eggs from one egg donor.
 This is called “egg-splitting”.

 Currently, gay men, even as a single man, cannot access the surrogacy program in Greece.
 However, in 2015 the parliament legalised civil partnerships for gay couples, and in 2018 gay couples were allowed to foster children.
 The LGBT community in Greece remains hopeful that marriage and eventually surrogacy will become accessible to same-sex couples.